Privacy Policy

 • operate, maintain and secure the website;

-• understand how visitors use the website and improve content, usability and performance;
+• understand how visitors use the website and improve our content, usability and performance;

 • manage and moderate our social media presence;